kynkaat/role-of-imagenet-classes-in-fid/README.md

 [Paper (arXiv)](https://arxiv.org/abs/2203.06026)

-Abstract: *Fréchet Inception Distance (FID) is a metric for quantifying the distance between two distributions of images.
-Given its status as a standard yardstick for ranking models in data-driven generative modeling research, it seems important that the distance is computed from general, "vision-related" features.
-But is it?
-We observe that FID is essentially a distance between sets of ImageNet class probabilities.
-We trace the reason to the fact that the standard feature space, the penultimate "pre-logit" layer of a particular Inception-V3 classifier network, is only one affine transform away from the logits, i.e., ImageNet classes, and thus, the features are necessarily highly specialized to them.
-This has unintuitive consequences for the metric's sensitivity.
-For example, when evaluating a model for human faces, we observe that, on average, FID is actually very insensitive to the facial region, and that the probabilities of classes like "bow tie" or "seat belt" play a much larger role.
-Further, we show that FID can be significantly reduced -- without actually improving the quality of results -- by an attack that first generates a slightly larger set of candidates, and then chooses a subset that happens to match the histogram of such "fringe features" in the real data.
-We then demonstrate that this observation has practical relevance in case of ImageNet pre-training of GANs, where a part of the observed FID improvement turns out not to be real.
-Our results suggest caution against over-interpreting FID improvements, and underline the need for distribution metrics that are more perceptually uniform.*
+Abstract: *Fréchet Inception Distance (FID) is the primary metric for ranking models in data-driven generative modelling.
+While remarkably successful, the metric is known to disagree with human judgement in many cases.
+We investigate a root cause of these discrepancies, and elucidate the role of ImageNet classes in FID.
+We show that the feature space FID is (typically) computed in is so close to the ImageNet classifications that aligning the histograms of Top-$N$ classifications between sets of generated and real images can reduce FID very substantially --- without actually improving the quality of results.
+Thus we conclude that FID prone to intentional or accidental distortions.
+As this attack has only a minor effect on the generated set of images, we conclude that FID has a large perceptual null space, and is therefore prone to intentional or accidental distortions.
+As a practical example of an accidental distortion, we explain a case where an ImageNet pre-trained FastGAN achieves a FID comparable to StyleGAN2, while being worse in terms of human evaluation.*

 ## Setup and requirements